3 Summary of Material accounting polices

 (b) Trade receivables that result from transactions that are within the scope of Ind AS 115.

-The company follows 'simplified approach' for recognition of impairment loss.
-The application of simplified approach does not require the company to track changes in credit risk Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
-For recognition of impairment loss on other financial assets and risk exposure, the company determines that whether there has been a significant increase in the credit risk since initial recognition.
+The Company follows 'simplified approach' for recognition of impairment of trade receivables.
+The application of simplified approach does not require the Company to track changes in credit risk.
+Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.

-If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition then the entitv reverts to recognising impairment loss allowance based on 12-month ECL.
+If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
+However, if credit risk has increased significantly, lifetime ECL is used.
+If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-month ECL.

 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.
 The 12-month ECL is a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.

-ECL is the difference between all contractual cash flows that are due to the company in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfalls), discounted at the original effective interest rate.
+ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfalls), discounted at the original effective interest rate.
 When estimating the cash flows, an entity is required to consider:

-» All contractual terms of the financial instrument (including prepayment, extension and similar options) over the expected life of the financial instrument.
+(i) All contractual terms of the financial instrument (including prepayment, extension and similar options) over the expected life of the financial instrument.
 However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument

-» Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms
+(ii) Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms

-Investments in equity shares and preference shares of subsidiaries and associates
+I nvestments in equity shares and preference shares of subsidiaries and associates

 Investments in other entities

-All Other investments are measured at fair value, with value changes recognised in statement of profit and loss, except for those investments for which the company has elected to present the value changes in "other comprehensive income".
-However, dividend on such equity investments are recognised in statement of profit and loss when the company's right to receive payment is established.
+All other investments are measured at fair value, with value changes recognised in statement of profit and loss, except for those investments for which the Company has elected to present the value changes in "other comprehensive income".
+However, dividend on such equity investments are recognised in statement of profit and loss when the Company's right to receive payment is established.

 Financial liabilities